 Your business trading history and experience help give lenders confidence in the sustainability of your business performance.

 When considering business loan eligibility, the lender is likely to expect evidence of how much money your business makes under recent and normal trading conditions.
 Be prepared to share your business and personal financial history.

-Providing collateral can help reassure lenders, since having security assets will help lower the loan risk on their part.
-You could offer property, land, vehicle or other assets as collateral to support your application.
+Providing collateral can help reassure lenders and having security assets may help lower the loan risk on the lenders' part.
+You could offer property, land, vehicles, or other assets as collateral to support your application.

 Why do you want to borrow money?
-Is it to pay vendors, for staff training, to expand your business, or maybe even to handle litigation costs?
-Lenders need to know details, the amount you need to borrow, when you’re planning for repayments to start and how much you might be able to pay over which duration.
+Is it to pay vendors/suppliers, for staff training, to expand your business, or even to handle litigation costs?
+Lenders need to know the details, the amount you would like to borrow, when you’re planning to commence repayments and term of the loan.